Where is Sithonia?

-How to reach Sithonia?
+How to get to Sithonia?

 The closest airport is Macedonia Airport of Thessaloniki, roughly 80 km from the beginning of Sithonia.
 The peninsula can be easily reached through a main road from the city of Thessaloniki.
 There are no ferry connections.

-The south and east part of Sithonia are mountainous and green and the beaches are more picturesque, some of them reachable by dirt roads but all worth to see.
+The south and east part of Sithonia are mountainous and green, and the beaches are more picturesque, some of them accessible via dirt roads.
+The most beautiful among them are Kriaritsi, Klimataria, Tourkolimnionas, Portokali, Karidi and Lagonisi.
 The different shades of blue and the panoramic views from the road make this part of Sithonia look completely different from the west one.
-There are many campsites on the east coast, managing long and sandy beaches (such are Armenistis, Platanitsi and Lacara).
+There are also many campsites on the east coast, managing long and sandy beaches (such are Armenistis, Platanitsi and Lacara).

-What to see in Sithonia?
+Which are the best things to see in Sithonia?

 ♦ Parthenonas, an old village near Neos Marmaras which was abandoned by its residents.
 Now you can see authentic old houses, some of them ruined, others restored or turned into small boutique hotels.

 ♦ Porto Koufo, the largest natural harbor of Greece

 ♦ The Old Town of Nikiti, a quarter with preserved old houses and streets.
 Some authentic old houses can be also seen in the villages of Sykia and Agios Nikolaos.

 ♦ The Ghost city of Sithonia, a place that was prepared for the construction of a village but the construction never took place.
 Now it consists of a labyrinth of asphalt streets, overbridges and underpasses but no buildings at all.
 Driving through the Ghost city you can reach three magnificent beaches - Klimataria, Kriaritsi and Tigania.

 ♦ Lemos beach, the southernmost point of Sithonia in the shape of isthmus with beaches on both sides.
 This is only for enthusiasts, though, - the last 1-2 km can be taken only with 4-wheeler or on foot.